 What can I expect from my reader?

-My reader will review 2 drafts and give me substantive and detailed feedback from the perspective of an informed and engaged audience member.
+My reader will review two drafts and give me substantive and detailed feedback from the perspective of an informed and engaged audience member.
 This feedback can take the form of annotations and comments to the document or a recorded read-aloud response.

-My reader will be further available for 2 live interactions, one after each submission of a draft.
+My reader will be further available for two live interactions, one after each submission of a draft.
 During these conversations my reader will elaborate on the written feedback, discuss ideas how to improve my paper by drawing on the reader’s professional expertise and advice and answer questions I may have.

 “My reader was awesome … she had a real penchant for understanding [this type of] writing which made the entire writing process much easier and I gained confidence for writing longer papers… Loved it.”

 “My reader was always willing to read over my work and give very helpful content-focused feedback.
 It was also great interacting with someone outside of academia, especially for a public policy paper, to see how people in the real world view it.”

 “Since [my reader] works in the pharmaceutical research field he was very in tune with what actual grant proposals looked like and it was very interesting to hear what he had to say about my proposal.”